 Video: How the Pacefeeder works

-Below in our YouTube video is a step-by-step guide as to how the Pacefeeder works.
+In our YouTube video below, we provide a detailed step-by-step guide on how the Pacefeeder slow hay feeder works.

 slow hay feeder, pacefeeder, horse